dotnet/corefxlab/scripts/PerfHarness/README.md

 When adding a new xunit-performance compatible test project, simply make the following changes to enable it to run using this harness:

-* Add a project dependency in this project's `project.json` referencing the new test project.
+* Add a project reference in this project's `csproj` file referencing the new test project.

 * Add the new element to the array returned by `GetTestAssemblies()` inside